kingdwd/ardupilot/libraries/AP_HAL_REVOMINI/1_read_ME.md

 OpLink port

-DSM satellite can be connected to Oplink port (hardware Serial5) or to PPM input (pin 3 of input port) via Software Serial (DSM still not tested yet)
+DSM satellite can be connected to Oplink port (hardware Serial5) or to PPM inputs (pins 3&4 of input port) via Software Serial

 Support for binding of DSM satellite requires some additional hardware - managed stabilizer 3.3 volts.
 So it will be best to use satellites with Bind button.